Boyish Cropped Mane.

 Stunning fringed Silver Bob

 Begin with clean, wet hair and apply a root lifter to the crown followed by a hydrating straightening serum starting at the ends and combing through.
-Section off from the bottom up.
+Section from the bottom up.
 Blow dry in sections starting from the bottom.
 Use a small paddle brush for the bottom part.
 As you move up sections, begin using a round brush.
 Using a round brush, pull sections from the root perpendicular to the scalp and work the blow dryer over it.
 Once it's dry distribute shine serum throughout, then resection starting from the bottom, working towards the crown.
 Introduce a flat iron in gentle strokes turning the iron inwards at the ends.
 A lightweight finishing spray is perfect.

 Autumnal Red in Color and an off Center Part.

 Once you have the cut and color from the stylist, reproduction is so easy it's breathtaking.
-Apply straightening serum or lotion that boasts superior heat protection.
+Apply a quality straightening serum or lotion that boasts superior heat protection.
 When blow drying, use a paddle brush.
 Once dry use fingers to distribute a very small amount of wax to the ends.
 Then section off starting at the bottom and work up.
 Using a paddle brush, blow dry each section in the direction you'd like it to set.
-Resection and work up, use a flat iron on each section.
+Resection and work up, use a flat iron on each individual section.
 Employ gentle strokes and turn the iron outward for the pieces you would like to stick out.
 Use a light finishing spray.

 Maintaining the red will take a little bit of diligence, for the vibrancy of that color, it's worth it.
 Red, unfortunately, has an inevitable fade.
-Use a red shampoo and conditioner, these will deposit red color into the shafts during the shower routine to help cover the fade, when not using a color depositing shampoo and conditioner use shampoos and conditioners for colored hair.
-To be extra diligent at maintaining the red, once a week use a red color depositing cream, using gloves apply even amounts for the time suggested on that particular product, then rinse and dry.
+Use a red shampoo and conditioner, these will deposit red color into the shafts during the shower routine to help cover the fade, when not using a color depositing shampoo and conditioner use shampoos and conditioners for colored locks.
+To be extra diligent at maintaining the red, once a week use a matching red color depositing cream, using gloves apply even amounts for the time suggested on that particular product, then rinse and dry.

 An enigma of living contradiction, sexy but sweet and hard but soft.

 Before blow-drying use a thermal protector (professional brands for best results).
 Thermal spray or serum helps protect from heat-related damage and prevents static.
-When it comes to styling, protection is a must.
-If your locks have natural curls or waves try a straightening serum, lotion, or spray to give you that sleek and polished look the style calls for.
+When it comes to heat styling, protection is a must.
+If your locks have natural curls or waves try a straightening serum, lotion, or spray to give that sleek and polished finish the style calls for.
 For fine strands use a volumizing product to give some extra life and texture.